-The pelvic floor physiotherapist assessed medical history, general activity and functioning as well as an optional internal pelvic floor assessment for the purpose of individualized exercise recommendations.
+The pelvic floor physiotherapist assessed medical history, general activity, and functioning, as well as an optional internal pelvic floor assessment for the purpose of individualized exercise recommendations.
 The assessment also consisted of a brief psychological interview conducted by the psychologist to screen for significant psychological issues that might impact the patients' ability to participate and engage in the programming.
-Inclusion criteria were: experience of CPP for at least 6 months, at least 18 years of age, and ability to read and write in English.
+Inclusion criteria were: experience of CPP for at least six months, at least 18 years of age, and ability to read and write in English.
 Exclusion criteria were: currently a falls risk, dependent with self-care/transfers, or severe psychiatric distress (e.g., active psychosis or bipolar disorder, severe suicidality).

-If the patient was assessed to be appropriate for the program and was interested in participating, they were scheduled for an upcoming program.
-If the patient was assessed not to be appropriate for the program, community recommendations were provided (e.g., mental health support, community individual pelvic floor physiotherapy), and if interested were provided with a follow-up appointment for re-assessment.
+If patients were assessed to be appropriate for the program and were interested in participating, they were scheduled for an upcoming program.
+If patients were assessed as not appropriate for the program, community recommendations were provided (e.g., mental health support, community individual pelvic floor physiotherapy), and if interested, patients were provided with a followup appointment for re-assessment.